 In my digital declutter effort, I focused on two areas; unused applications and photos.
 What a world of difference this effort has made.
 I can now see the background photo on my phone, and I can easily locate the applications I regularly use.
 Also, removing all photos (delete or back-up) that held no value makes all of my favorite photos easier to find (imagine trying to find your kids in a larger crowd…so much easier when the crowd is gone!).

-Through this process I found two gem worthy items from my photos that I have populated here.
+Through this process, I found two gem worthy items from my photos that I have populated here.
 This first one is from the book Philosophy for Life by Jules Evens.
 The four steps below outline the Socratic tradition.
-In many respects the Champion Dad mindset is a stoic mindset and wonderfully align with these thoughts.
+In many respects, the Champion Dad mindset is stoic and wonderfully align with these thoughts.

 - Humans can know themselves.
 We can use our reason to examine out unconscious beliefs and values.

 - Humans can change themselves.
 We can use our reason to change our beliefs.
 This will change our emotions because our emotions follow our beliefs.

 - Humans can consciously create new habits of thinking, feeling, and acting.